 A Victorian style study is the perfect setting for a large antique oak or hardwood desk with a leather top with matching leather upholstered Captain’s chair.
-This sort of furniture can be picked up cheaply on auction wbsites or in antique/bric-a-brac shops as it’s gone through a long period of being unfashionable, and is too large for the small rooms common in modern houses.
-No antique desk is complete without a desk lamp in the traditional style – think of a green bankers lamp as an obvious choice however, a Tiffany style lamp would be a wonderful complement to a really masculine Victorian desk.
+This sort of period furniture can be picked up cheaply on auction websites or in antique/bric-a-brac shops as it’s gone through a long period of being unfashionable and is too large for the small rooms common in modern houses.
+No antique desk is complete without a desk lamp in the traditional style – think of a green bankers lamp as an obvious choice, however, a Tiffany style lamp would be a wonderful complement to a really masculine Victorian desk.

 Other furniture that you may wish to include in your study, space permitting, is:

 - A sideboard or filing cabinet to hold paperwork which will not fit into your antique desk.

 - Twin leather wing chairs either side of the fireplace both with a small table by the side on which to put drinks.
 On these tables, a Tiffany style lamp is the perfect accompaniment.

 - For the floor area in front of the desk, choose a Persian-style rug.
 This can be either a genuine antique for that aged look, or a new wool rug with a design based on Persian rug designs from the 1900s.